Read This First

 Prompt 5: I would submit that even our intuitions deserve only as much confidence as their induction-derived track records justify.
 We can never claim our intuitions have been adequately tested to an degree that warrants their creation of self-evident presuppositions.
 Right?

-The section turns on True or False Propositions and Inductive Confidence and Sub-Absolute Asymptotic Approximation of Full Certainty.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep True or False Propositions and Inductive Confidence and Sub-Absolute Asymptotic Approximation of Full Certainty in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep True or False Propositions and Inductive Confidence distinct from Sub-Absolute Asymptotic Approximation of Full Certainty.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep True or False Propositions and Inductive Confidence distinct from Sub-Absolute Asymptotic Approximation of Full Certainty.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put but axioms themselves cannot escape their dependence on induction in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put but axioms themselves cannot escape their dependence on induction in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 Intuitions arise from a complex web of experiences, biases, and subconscious processing.
 We often lack a clear understanding of how or why we arrive at a particular intuitive feeling.